-ESP32-WROOM Development Board Pinout and Technical Specifications
+ESP32-WROOM Development Board

 Code name: ESP32_WROOM_DA

 ESP32-WROOM development board is based on esp32 microcontroller and uses xtensa architecture.
-This development board has a maximum CPU frequency of 240 MHz and a flash size of 4MB.
+This board has a maximum CPU frequency of 240 MHz and a flash size of 4MB.

 The ESP32-WROOM-32 is a versatile and powerful Wi-Fi + Bluetoothยฎ + Bluetooth LE module, designed to support a wide range of applications.
 It is equally suitable for low-power sensor networks as well as high-demand tasks like voice encoding, music streaming, and MP3 decoding.